 Small contractors who require surety bonds to perform on construction or service contracts, can apply to the U.S. Small Business Administration (SBA) for bonding under the Surety Bond Guaranty program.
 The SBA can guarantee surety bonds on contracts up to $2,000,000.
 The fee charged by the SBA for the guaranty is $6 per $1,000 of the contract amount.

-If you wish to familiarize yourself with the types of forms that may be required to become a State contractor, you may visit the DPP forms page.
-However, vendors should be aware that these are the forms required for goods and services contracting with DPP and are likely not the totality of the forms required by other contracting State entities.
+To familiarize yourself with the types of forms that may be required to become a State contractor, you may visit the DPP forms page.
+However, vendors should be aware that these are the forms required for goods and services contracting with DPP and are likely all of the forms required by other contracting State entities.

 The federal government has several contracting programs that may be of interest to small businesses, especially those that may be in specific locations or be owned by veterans, minorities, or women.